architect/arc.codes/src/shared/en/aws/reference-css.md

 ### Syntax

-- Routes must start with leading slash
+- Routes must start with a leading slash
-- Dashes and underscores not allowed
+- Dashes and underscores are not allowed

 ### Additional bits

 - Advised maximum of 100 characters
 - Optional Express-style URL parameters denoted with colons (`:`)
-- Currently only `GET` supported, [read more here](/intro/limits)
+- Currently only `GET` is supported, [read more here](/intro/limits)

 ### Example